Gin rummy

-Gin rummy, or simply gin, is a two-player card game variant of rummy.
-It has enjoyed widespread popularity as both a social and a gambling game, especially during the mid twentieth century, and remains today one of the most widely-played two-player card games.
+Gin Rummy, or simply Gin, is a two-player card game variant of Rummy.
+It has enjoyed widespread popularity as both a social and a gambling game, especially during the mid twentieth century, and remains today one of the most widely played two-player card games.

 History

-Gin rummy was created in 1909 by Elwood T. Baker and his son C. Graham Baker.
+Gin Rummy was created in 1909 by Elwood T. Baker and his son C. Graham Baker.
+The game remained local to New York until 1941, when it was publicized throughout the United States after becoming a Hollywood fad.
+In 1947, a survey by an association of U.S. playing card manufacturers concluded that the number of people who learned Gin Rummy during World War II was equal to the number that learned to play pinochle, cribbage, poker, and bridge combined.

-Magician and writer John Scarne believes gin rummy to have evolved from 19th-century whiskey poker (a game similar to Commerce, with players forming poker combinations) and to have been created with the intention of being faster than standard rummy but less spontaneous than knock rummy.

-Card game historian David Parlett finds Scarne's theory to be "highly implausible", and considers the game of Conquian to be gin rummy's forerunner.
+Magician and writer John Scarne believed Gin Rummy to have evolved from 19th-century whiskey poker (a game similar to Commerce, with players forming poker combinations) and to have been created with the intention of being faster than standard Rummy but less spontaneous than knock Rummy.
+Card game historian David Parlett finds Scarne's theory to be "highly implausible", and considers the game of Conquian to be Gin Rummy's forerunner.

 Deck

-Gin rummy is played using a standard deck of 52 cards.
+Gin Rummy is played using a standard deck of 52 cards.
 The ranking from high to low is King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace.

 Objective

-The objective in gin rummy is to be the first to reach an agreed-upon score, usually 100 points.
+The objective in Gin Rummy is to be the first to reach an agreed-upon score, usually 100 points.